 The first Java runtime on a Raspberry Pi

 Liberty was the first Java runtime to run on a Raspberry Pi.
-Even before Liberty’s first release, Simon Maple (Liberty’s first developer advocate) ran Liberty on a pre-release Raspberry Pi, which had just 700 Mhz of processing power and 256 MB of memory.
+Even before Liberty’s first release, Simon Maple (Liberty’s first developer advocate) and Ozzy Osbourne (not that one; this one) ran Liberty on a pre-release Raspberry Pi, which had just 700 Mhz of processing power and 256 MB of memory.
 Simon went on to demonstrate Liberty’s applicability to the early Internet of Things by running Liberty and MQTT on a Raspberry Pi to remotely control a smart house 50 miles away.